 6pm – 9:30pm – Music, Games, and Picnic

 9:30pm – National Anthem and Welcome from the Mayor

 Concessions will be available for purchase including Hot Dogs, vegetarian items as well as beverages and sides.
 The funds from these will assist in funding the event.

 Mayor Svante Myrick spearheaded the efforts to bring this important community celebration back to the City of Ithaca for the July 4th holiday in 2012.

 “I worked hard to bring the fireworks back because Independence Day has always been my favorite holiday.
 It’s one night where every family – no matter where you live, how much money you make, or what your political beliefs are – can come together and look up at the same shared night sky.
 It’s a celebration of our Country’s independence, and a celebration of our entire community” said Myrick.

-New for this year, Cayuga Street will be closed to passenger vehicles between Lincoln and Lake Streets to facilitate improved bus transportation and biking access to the park.
-Parking in Stewart Park will be limited to those requiring handicap accessible parking and event volunteers.
+Parking in Stewart Park will be limited to those requiring handicap accessible parking, event volunteers, and event sponsors and donors.
 Patrons can park and walk to the fireworks from Boynton Middle School or Ithaca High School by utilizing the entry and exit from Lake Street.
-Visitors may also Park and Ride the FREE TCAT bus from Downtown Ithaca (Seneca St, Albany St, or Green St stops) plus regular stops serving Cayuga Street in Fall Creek.
-Parking is free at night in the City garages at Green and Seneca Streets.
+Visitors may also Park and Ride the TCAT bus from Downtown Ithaca (Seneca St, Albany St, or Green St stops) plus regular stops serving Cayuga Street in Fall Creek.

 Although fireworks may be seen from all over the City of Ithaca, these sites are not coordinated by the Fireworks Committee.
 The official viewing site is at Stewart Park.